tomviner/GPSGenerator/README.rst

   [<STEP> for LON:12:936] [<ACTION>:ToCustomer(odds=2, code=2, name='to_customer')] [<COORD>:Coord(lat=-0.17103763117067008, lon=51.576543788428765)] [<TIME>: 2016-08-08 12:09:04.509922]
   [<STEP> for LON:12:936] [<ACTION>:ToCustomer(odds=2, code=2, name='to_customer')] [<COORD>:Coord(lat=-0.1733063261793463, lon=51.576370048491505)] [<TIME>: 2016-08-08 12:09:19.509922]

 The live mod writes directly the dataset in redis

 More examples:
 ::
     python gpsgen.py both --json -nw 300 -hs 8
-        live stream to redin AND write a json file , Number of workers per city: 300, hours per shift 8
+        Live stream to redins AND write a json file , Number of workers per city: 300, hours per shift 8

+    python gpsgen.py to_db --transmit-rate 20 -nw 600 --hours-shift 10
+        Live stream to redis at a transmit rate of 20s , Number of workers per city: 600, hours per shift 10

-    python gpsgen.py live --transmit-rate 20 -nw 600 --hours-shift 10
+    python gpsgen.py to_db --bulk --transmit-rate 20 -nw 600 --hours-shift 10
-        live stream to redis at a transmit rate of 20s , Number of workers per city: 600, hours per shift 10
+        Bulk stream to redis at a transmit rate of 20s , Number of workers per city: 600, hours per shift 10

 Why not TDD
 -------------------